dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateSchema.md

 ## CREATE SCHEMA ...
 IF NOT EXISTS ...    {#createSchemaIfNotExists}

 The `IF NOT EXISTS` clause checks for schemas with the same name.
 If no schema with the same name is found, the query is executed and a new schema is created.
-If a schema with the same name exists, the query is not executed.
+If a schema with the same name exists, the query is not executed and a warning appears.

 ## CREATE SCHEMA examples